Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 ABC Kids is an easy and simple app that helps teach kids their ABCs.
-The way it works is kids trace the letter and the app tells them what the letter is.
+It works because kids trace the letter, and the app tells them what it is.
 It also includes a matching game along with capital letters and lowercase letters.
 There are also plenty of colorful animals and environments that’ll hopefully help keep your kids entertained.
 The app will even work in such a way that it doesn’t allow the child to exit to the app.
-It’s a completely free app that shouldn’t have any advertisements or in-app purchases.
+It’s an entirely free app that shouldn’t have any advertisements or in-app purchases.
 It’s one of the better apps for toddlers.

 App Family